 In the first week of August, Woodforde recorded that about twenty-five more people had died in the town and the fair which would have been held in Northampton on 15 August did not take place because of the fear of infection.
 In the first week of September the figure recorded is twenty people.
 In the third week of September, Woodforde heard of only two deaths attributable to the plague but as late as the first week of November, the infection was breaking out in fresh houses and appeared to be increasing again.

 Finally, on 15 February 1638/39, the epidemic appears to have burnt itself out.
 It had lasted almost a year.
 For the greater part of that time Robert, Hannah and their children had lived away from the town.
-It is clear that the diarist now saw the plague as an act of God, punishing the nation for its corruption and wickedness.
-After almost every reference to the epidemic he adds the prayer:-
+The diarist now saw the plague as an act of God, punishing the nation for its corruption and wickedness.
+After almost every reference to the epidemic, he adds the prayer: